Biggestapple/apb_spi/README.md

 # SpiMaster-ipcore
   * The implemention of spi master protocol, standard APB, for future reference

 ## IP Core Configuration
+  * The implemention of spi master protocol, standard APB, for future reference

 |  表头   | 表头  |
 |  ----  | ----  |